SchmidteServices/activeTAPI-Dyn365/docs/admin/verifySetupOnPremise.md

 # {{page.title}}

-Check the *managed Solution* is installed.
-The version may differ, of course.
+Check the *activeTAPI Managed Solution* is installed.
+The version may differ, of course:  `Dynamics CRM 365 -> Settings --> Solutions`.

-> By default, activeTAPI telephone number formatting is activate on the *Contact* entity, only.

-`Dynamics CRM 365 -> Settings --> Solutions`

 ![image-20191217144254538](verifySetupOnPremise.assets/image-20191217144254538.png)

-The package content of version 1.0.2, for example, looked like this  (see: [solution components in detail](solution/components.md)):
+The package content of version 1.0.2, for example, looked like follows.

 ![image-20191217144539707](verifySetupOnPremise.assets/image-20191217144539707.png)